aasmul1/Programvareutvikling/README.md

+# Codebase

+## Backend
+Firebase

+## Frontend
+The frontend of the application is divided into three folders: views, styles, and components.
+The files in the 'views' folder represent the different pages of the application.
+The components are independent and reusable pieces of code.
+For instance, the 'navbar.js' component is used on every single page.
+In the 'styles' folder, there are CSS files that style the various files within the 'views' and 'components' folders.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.